gyp: No Xcode or CLT version detected macOS

 git installation

-if you don’t get the prompt to reinstall XCode command-line tools, then run the following command in the terminal.
+If you don’t get the prompt to reinstall command line developer tools, then run the following command in the terminal:

 xcode-select --install